lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Except for the last one, the SCHC Fragments MUST use the Regular SCHC Fragment format specified in {{NotLastFrag}}.
 The last SCHC Fragment MUST use the All-1 format specified in {{LastFrag}}.

-If the Profile mandates the use of a MIC, the MIC MUST be computed on the reassembled SCHC Packet concatenated with the padding bits of the last SCHC Fragment.
+The MIC MUST be computed on the reassembled SCHC Packet concatenated with the padding bits of the last SCHC Fragment.
 The rationale is that the SCHC Reassembler has no way of knowing where the payload of the last SCHC Fragment ends.
 Indeed, this requires decompressing the SCHC Packet, which is out of the scope of the SCHC Reassembler.